JCataclisma/JC_ScrapMap/README.md

    existing local server is refreshed instead of starting another one.
 2. **Generate exact roads** - asks for Windows administrator approval, temporarily enables the helper, and starts Scrap Mechanic.
-Load the Survival world you want to map, then close the game when finished.
-The launcher restores the installed script, removes the temporary helper, imports the roads, and opens that save's map.
+Load the Survival world you want to map.
+As soon as capture is validated, the helper says the map data is ready and you may continue playing.
+When the game eventually closes, the launcher restores the installed script and removes the temporary helper.
-   After capture, JC ScrapMap validates and stores the result, then leaves a clear summary visible until Enter.
-Return to the menu and choose **Open map** when you are ready to view it.
 3. **Disable/repair road helper** - restores the recorded original script and removes the mapper-owned helper after an interrupted session.
 4. **Show road-helper status** - reports whether the temporary hook is active.
-5. **Open diagnostic report** - opens `JC_ScrapMap_Diagnostic.txt` in Notepad.
-   It contains capture stages, seed, counts, and any error, but no save contents or personal Windows folder names.
+5. **Open diagnostic report** - opens the newest uniquely named `JC_ScrapMap_Diagnostic_<timestamp>_<run-id>.txt` in Notepad.
+Every run is retained; reports contain capture stages, seed, counts, and any error, but no save contents or personal Windows folder names.

 The launcher discovers Scrap Mechanic through Steam's registered installation and every path in `steamapps\libraryfolders.vdf`; the game does not need to be